 5. Proper nourishment is a must

 Your doctor or midwife will likely recommend you continue to take a prenatal vitamin, I recommend you take one that is raw and not synthetic, quality vitamins cost more but they are worth it.
 This is the best vitamin I have ever found Here and it is a life saver when the body needs a little more nutritional support.
 But you must not stop with vitamins.
 When your body is trying to heal and recover from a major event like pregnancy let alone a c-section it needs all the great nourishment you can give it.
 Real, whole, fresh, organic foods I can not state that enough.
 I am also a huge, huge fan of naturally probiotic and cultured foods, especially after baby and surgery you want everything moving right internally if you know what I mean.
 Here and here are two great sites for fermented and cultured foods.

 6. Sleep when you can

-I know this one is difficult, everyone says get lots of sleep but the whole aspect of having a baby kind of takes away from getting that sleep.
+I know this one is difficult, everyone says to get lots of sleep but the whole aspect of having a baby kind of takes away from getting that sleep.
 Especially when your significant other returns to work almost immediately after, which is the norm for many families.
 However, this is a great time to downgrade everything you are involved in or do.
 If you garden step back a bit, if you work from home try to take on less (if you can), if a clean house is a must think about hiring someone to clean your house for a season.
 The point is to rest more and go less, (seriously this is always hard for me).
 Naps can be super helpful, sleep when the baby does.
 Your house does not need to be perfect you have other things to do.

 Comment, Share and Enjoy